Victim blaming: United States

 In 1938 the Madera Tribune ran the front-page headline "Mother Blames her Daughter Equally with Man for Murder" in describing the stabbing death of 19-year-old Leona Vlught in Oakland.
 The victim's mother's "resentment against the boy who killed her" was said to be softened upon learning that her daughter drank alcohol and "went on a petting party when she was supposed to be spending the night with girl friends".
 The perpetrator Rodney Greig was later convicted of the crime and executed in the San Quentin gas chamber.

-In a 2010 case, an 11-year-old female rape victim who suffered repeated gang rapes in Cleveland, Texas, was accused by a defense attorney of being a seductress who lured men to their doom.
+In 1947, North Carolina Governor R. Gregg Cherry commuted the death sentences of four men convicted of gang raping a woman.
+Calvin Covington, Granger Thompson, Stacy Powell, and Cliff Inman had been convicted of raping Dorothy Frye in Lumberton in March 1946.
+Despite the racial dynamics (all four rapists were black and Frye was white), the crime had drawn less outcry since Frye had entered Lumberton's black section to buy liquor her husband was a union organizer.
+She was gang raped after her husband left her waiting in the car.
+In reducing the sentences of the four convicted rapists to life imprisonment, Cherry blamed the victim."After careful consideration, I am convinced that the death penalty is too severe in this case.
+I believe that the prosecutrix by her own misconduct and failure to observe a sense of propriety placed herself in such a situation as to create a temptation for the defendants to mistreat her and to make her an easy victim of their beastly lusts."In a 2010 case, an 11-year-old female rape victim who suffered repeated gang rapes in Cleveland, Texas, was accused by a defense attorney of being a seductress who lured men to their doom.
 "Like the spider and the fly.
 Wasn't she saying, 'Come into my parlor', said the spider to the fly?", he asked a witness.
 The New York Times ran an article uncritically reporting on the way many in the community blamed the victim, for which the newspaper later apologized.

+In October 2023, public policy advocate Ryan Carson was murdered in Brooklyn, which some online attributed to his progressive views.